amonks/chris/README.md

 I want the power of structure/control flow/templating but I want it to feel like vanilla html.
 I want it to feel like a language (html), not like a framework.
 This is to html what scss is to css, *not* what jekyll is to html.

-- You don't need a special generator to create the right file structure: if you take an existing html website and stick it in a folder called "pages" that is a totally valid xenakis project.
+- You don't need a special generator to create the right file structure: if you take an existing html website and stick it in a folder called "website", that is a totally valid xenakis project.

 - The components look like regular html files.
 You call them with regular html tags and pass data using regular html attrs.